 The road is mostly unsealed and has a few shallow, concrete crossings.
 On the way to Lawn Hill National Park, you pass Riversleight World Heritage Area so you can stop and do the self-guided fossil tour.

-Coming from the north – you can get to Lawn Hill National Park from the north, getting of Savannah Way in Doomadgee for 105 km drive.
+Coming from the north – you can get to Lawn Hill National Park from the north, getting off Savannah Way in Doomadgee for a 105 km drive.
 Note that this is only a 4WD track with a few creek crossings.

 Note that during the wet season access to the park could be hazardous as creek crossing levels may be high after heavy rain but if you decided to do it make sure to take your 4WD and additional food supplies just in case.

 The concrete bottom creek crossings are covered with green algae and they can be very slippery.
-Make sure you engage a low range gear and drive steadily without sudden acceleration or breaking.
+Make sure you engage low-range gear and drive steadily without sudden acceleration or breaking.

 Located 55 km south of Lawn Hill Gorge next to Riversleigh fossil fields.
 It is a small camping ground with only 6 sites and only 1 site suitable for a caravan.

 Nearby you find Gregory River where you can enjoy birdwatching or observing the star sky after sunset.